 You won’t be able to completely eliminate scale on your faucets unless you invest in a water softening solution.

 Hard water forms a layer over the skin’s surface, preventing moisture from getting into the skin barrier and leading to dryness .
-Water hardness is thought to worsen certain skin conditions, like eczema, itchy skin, and skin irritation, especially during early life.
+Water hardness is thought to worsen certain skin conditions, like eczema, itchy skin, and skin irritation.

-Calcium and magnesium minerals build up in your hair and leave behind a residue.
-Again, this leads to dryness issues like dandruff and split ends.
+Calcium and magnesium minerals build up in your hair and leave a residue.
+This causes dryness, dandruff, and split ends.

 While you live with hard water, you’ll live with these skin and hair issues – and the only way to stop them is to soften your water.

 Related Content: Water softener salt for sensitive skin.

 Because the vast majority of homes in the US have high water hardness, most kitchen and bathroom appliances are designed to be used with hard water.